willcrichton/rust-book/src/ch04-02-references-and-borrowing.md

 #}
 ```

-Any time a path is used, Rust expects that path to have certain permissions depending on the operation.
+Any time a place is used, Rust expects that place to have certain permissions depending on the operation.
 For example, the borrow `&v[2]` requires that `v` is readable.
-Therefore the @Perm{read} permission is shown between the operation `&` and the path `v`.
+Therefore the @Perm{read} permission is shown between the operation `&` and the place `v`.
 The letter is filled-in because `v` has the read permission at that line.

 By contrast, the mutating operation `v.push(4)` requires that `v` is readable and writable.
 Both @Perm{read} and @Perm{write} are shown.
 However, `v` does not have write permissions (it is borrowed by `num`).
 So the letter @Perm[missing]{write} is hollow, indicating that the write permission is *expected* but `v` does not have it.